 Hair Transplant Techniques

-Hair transplant surgery is a cosmetic procedure that provides permanent results.
+The results from hair transplant surgery last indefinitely.
 While you may lose more hair over time, the hair follicles that are successfully transplanted will remain viable for a lifetime.

 investment in your appearance.